 Reheating the onions

 • Air fryer – If you have an air fryer, that’s my favorite way to reheat the onions!
 Just place the leftover onions in a single layer in the air fryer.
-Cook them at 360°F (182°C) for 3-4 minutes, tossing them halfway through.
-Depending on the air fryer, they may need another 1-2 minutes.
+Cook them at 360°F (182°C) for 3-5 minutes, tossing them halfway through.

 • Frozen – If you’re reheating them from frozen, you can use either the air fryer or oven method.
 Just add 1-2 extra minutes to the cook time!